Hot Chocolate in the Crock Pot

 - Need to make more or less of this cocoa?
 Click and slide the “servings” number on the recipe card and the ingredients will adjust as needed.
 Easy peasy lemon squeezy.

-- This slow cooker hot chocolate will keep in the fridge for 3-4 days.
+- Once made, the hot chocolate will keep in the fridge for 3-4 days.

 - I used whole milk for this recipe, but use whatever you have/prefer.
-Non-fat will yield a less creamy slow cooker hot chocolate, so you may want to bump up the heavy cream by 1/3 cup.
+Non-fat will yield a less creamy result, so you may want to bump up the heavy cream by 1/3 cup.

-- The top of the slow cooker hot chocolate may develop a “skin” of chocolate on the top.
+- The top of the hot chocolate may develop a “skin” of chocolate on the top.
 Simply stirring it will return the cocoa to a smooth uniform appearance.

 - You can totally cook this on a stovetop if you need to speed up the process or don’t have a slow cooker.
 Cook over medium-low for about 20 minutes, stirring often and being sure not to scald the milk.